paulsheer/tapfwd/README.md

     |

-The encryption algorithm is as follows.
+The symmetric encryption algorithm is as follows.

 Definitions
     P => plaintext